haiaunht/Love-4-Pets/README.md

 # command line for running this project
 - yarn install
-- yarn run dev
+- yarn run dev (from 1 tab)
-- yarn run dev:client
+- yarn run dev:client (other tab)

+# start for db
+- createdb pokedex
+- yarn run db:import => import schema
+- can do psql pokedex => to check the schema create
+- get back out and run => yarn run db:seed => populate datas